 1. Why was the Colossus of Rhodes built?

-In order to maximize their profit, they remained neutral in the light of conflicts and held close relationships with neighboring empires.
+To maximize their profit, they remained neutral in the light of conflicts and held close relationships with neighboring empires.

 They especially had good relations with Ptolemy I, the right hand of Alexander the Great, who became the ruler of Egypt.